CPlusOOP

 D.

-The architecture defines the programming languages and the technologies that have to be used during object design.
+The architecture defines the programming languages and technologies that must be used during object design

 4.